Carabouille/Alarm_Clock_dawn_simulator/README.md

 Let's talk about the second PCB, The Buttons PCB!!

-This PCB is simpler than the previous one; it is just a little repetitive with all the buttons We can see here the wiring diagram!
+This PCB is simpler than the previous one, it is just a little repetitive with all the buttons We can see here the wiring diagram!

 <img src=Pictures/pcb_elec_2.png width="1000"/>